 Pursuant to the terms of the share purchase agreement, LSC issued 384,615 share purchase warrants to the Company, each exercisable for one common share of LSC at an exercise price of \$1.30, and expiring approximately 15 days prior to the completion of LSC's qualifying transaction.
 The Company ascribed no value to these warrants as the amount was indeterminable.
-Subsequent to November 30, 2016, the Company exercised all 384,615 share purchase warrants at a cost of \$500,000.
+On February 10, 2017 the Company exercised all 384,615 share purchase warrants at a cost of \$500,000.

-As at November 30, 2016, Dajin Resources S.A. still holds a 100% interest in an excess of 93,000 hectares (230,000 acres) of exploration or exploitation concessions covering the Company's Salinas Grandes/Guayatayoc Lithium, Boron, and Potassium projects.
+As at February 28, 2017, Dajin Resources S.A. still holds a 100% interest in an excess of 93,000 hectares (230,000 acres) of exploration or exploitation concessions covering the Company's Salinas Grandes/Guayatayoc Lithium, Boron and Potassium projects.